© Crown copyright 2020

-5. Return to work for HCWs who have returned from affected countries
+4. Return to work for HCWs who have been excluded from work

-For HCW meeting criteria 1, 2 or 3, who have never had symptoms, or have had symptoms, tested negative and symptoms have resolved, can return to work after 14 days.
-If they are still symptomatic this should be assessed on a case by case basis.
-PHE can be contacted for individual advice by their occupational health department.
+HCWs can return to work after 14 days if they have never had symptoms, or have had symptoms, tested negative, and their symptoms have resolved.
+If they are still symptomatic at the end of 14 days, they should be assessed on a case by case basis.
+Public Health England (PHE) can be contacted for individual advice by their occupational health department.

-HCW meeting criteria 4 who have had symptoms and tested negative, can return to work once these symptoms have resolved.
-If they develop new symptoms and are within 14 days of travel, they need to be reassessed.
+HCW who initially were not excluded from work, but who subsequently developed symptoms and tested negative, can return to work once these symptoms have resolved.
+If they develop new symptoms and are within 14 days of their exposure, they need to be reassessed.

 5. Household members of HCWs caring for suspected or confirmed COVID-19 cases